ni/monodrive-documentation/docs/monoDrive_home/State-sensor.md

 }
 ```

+- **frame:** An array of all actors' state information for a single simulation step
 - **angular_velocity:** The angular velocity of the actor in radians/second
 - **brake_input:** The amount of brake being applied to the actor in floating point percentage 0 - 1.0
 - **name:** The name of the actor in the scene